tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

   ![dependencies-graph](Images/dependencies-graph.png)

-* Dependency parsing extracts a dependency parse of a sentence that represents its grammatical structure and defines the relationships between “head” words and words, which modify those heads.
+* Dependency parsing extracts a dependency parse of a sentence that represents its grammatical structure, and defines the relationships between “head” words and words which modify those heads.
 We can retrieve the head word of each token using the `head` attribute.

   ```python
   # Print the POS-tag and head word of each token